tauri-apps/tauri-plugin-positioner/README.md

 ### Rust only

-If you only intend on moving the window from rust code, you can just import the `Window` trait extension instead of registering the plugin:
+If you only intend on moving the window from rust code, you can import the `Window` trait extension instead of registering the plugin:

 > Note: `Window.move_window` method must be called from a different thread!